Spatio-temporal analysis of extreme winter temperatures in Ireland: Results

-Finally, in Figure~\ref{fig:c6_prop_ex} we look at a fully spatial risk measure on the station network over Ireland from 1950 to 2022.
-This figure plots the expected proportion of a temperature field on $\mathcal{S}$, which exceeds $T^\circ$C, i.e., it plots $E_o^D(T; t)$ against $T$, defined as:
+Finally, in Figure~\ref{fig:c6_prop_ex} we present estimates of the expected value of the proportion, $C_T$, of the observation station network over Ireland which are colder than $T^\circ$C on any given day, conditionally on being in each of the three SCV phases and in the years 1950 and 2022.
+Specifically, the expected proportion of stations is denoted by $E(C_T; t, \mathcal{S}_o)$ in year $t$, where

-where $I(B)$ is the indicator function of event $B$.
-Again, since data is negated, $E_{o}(C; t,T)$ corresponds to the expected proportion of sites that are colder than temperature $T$.
-The figure shows that the relative change in spatial extent over this period decreases with more extreme cold temperatures $T$.
-Figure~\ref{fig:c6_prop_ex} shows that for $T=-10^{\circ}$C, estimates of $E_{o}(C; t, T)$ have decreased by a factor of 17.2, 10.2, and 4.68 in phases of low, median, and high SCV.
-This indicates that events are becoming more localised at all phases of SCV.
+where $I(B)$ is the indicator function of event $B$; recall the data are negated.
+For this functional, the spatial dependence does not influence the point estimates, but it does affect their associated confidence intervals.
+Over the study period, Figure~\ref{fig:c6_prop_ex} shows that the relative change in expected proportion of the observation station network exceeding an extreme temperature $T^\circ$C, decreases with increasingly extreme cold temperatures.
+It also shows that for $T=-10^{\circ}$C, estimates of $E(C_T; t, \mathcal{S}_o)$ have decreased by a factor of 17.2, 10.2, and 4.68 in phases of low, median, and high SCV.
+Further analysis (presented in the Supplementary Material Section~5) investigates spatial extremal behaviour through a data-scale measure of extremal dependence, which combines temporal changes in the marginal distributions with the estimated extremal dependence structure.
+These results indicate that, while joint cold extremes have become less frequent over time, their spatial footprint has also reduced since 1950.